 - Remove leaves in the spring or in early summer

 - Allow the leaf cuttings to dry for several days or even a week

-- Stick the leaves or stem cuttings in a pot with sandy soil
+- Stick the fleshy leaves, leaf blades, or stem cuttings in a pot with sandy soil

 - Place the pot in bright light – but not full sun